January 7, 2021

 When gym class is indoors, we will follow the health and safety guidelines for sport and recreation.

-School field trips The health and safety guidelines allow field trips within Yukon and Canada as long as public health and safety guidelines are followed.
-This includes allowing:
+The health and safety guidelines allow field trips within Yukon and Canada as long as public health and safety guidelines are followed.

 International field trips are not currently permitted.

-Any extracurricular activities will follow the same health and safety guidelines for K-12 school settings, and any additional health and safety guidelines that apply, for example, the health and safety guidelines for sport and recreation for school sports.
+Any extracurricular activities will follow the same health and safety guidelines for K-12 school settings including any additional health and safety guidelines that apply as outlined by the health and safety guidelines for sport and recreation for school sports.

 Students and parents will be updated as this information becomes available.

-For more information: We will be providing regular updates to students and families during the school year through the school news letter; on our school website and Facebook page.
+We will be providing regular updates to students and families during the school year through the school newsletter; on our school website, and the school Facebook page.

 Table of Contents